shuzhao-li-lab/asari/doc/README.md

 but that creates complexity in m/z alignment and searches, and we avoid that in asari.

 **MassTrack using full RT range np.array**
-In version 1.5, the massTrack format was changed from ( mz, rtlist, intensities ) to ( mz, intensity_track ).
+Since version 1.5, the massTrack format was changed from ( mz, rtlist, intensities ) to ( mz, intensity_track ).
 intensity_track is np.array(full RT length).
 This increases storage for processed samples, but simplifies
 i) CMAP construction, and